y2s82/goblin_camp/Goblin Camp/Readme.txt

 http://bitbucket.org/genericcontainer/goblin-camp
 Code contributions are welcome!

+-- Version 0.13 --

+0.13 is a big update, lot's of changes.
+Proper heightmap based map generation, camp tiers, bridges, tunnelling monsters, a new spawning pool, and so forth.

+*Implemented heightmap based map generation for more interesting maps *Containers generalized
+*Stockpiles have container-specific limits
+*Ants can tunnel through walls
+*Gameover is registered when all your orcs+goblins are dead *Assigning orders to a squad now flashes a marker on thr map to better visualize it
+*Added patrol orders
+*Fixed escort orders, and renamed it to 'Follow'
+*You can now define what an npc becomes on death (corpse, small corpse, just filth, etc.)
+*Stockpiles and farmplots can be expanded after being built *Pontoon bridges
+*Health bar for npcs in the sidebar
+*NPC's will eat each other if starving (starting with the weakest npc they see)
+*Ground will get muddy if walked over constantly *Duckboards can be built over mud to allow faster travel *Orcs and goblins spread filth
+*The spawning pool will grow organically while spreading corruption the more filth and corpses you dump into it
+*Items have bulk, and heavier items will slow npcs down more than lighter ones will
+*Reworked npc stats and food numbers (spreadsheets ahoy) *Added tooltips to menus to explain different constructions *Added camp tiers: At first only the most basic constructions are available, and only weak monsters will attack.
+As you advance through tiers more options become available, and tougher monsters appear.
+*Tile requirements for constructions, now stone quarries can only be built on stone for example.
+*If a place is left to itself plants will grow back and peaceful woodland creatures will return
+*Goblins no longer stockpile things neatly into rows *Felling trees and digging ditches requires tools *Added a totem pole which centers the camp
+*Added a tutorial to help out newcomers and show how to use python for mods

 -- Version 0.12 --

 v0.12 brings a lot of internal improvements, improved mod support and